kellyjones-jpg/energetic-geometry/README.md

-# Energetic Geometry: The Art and Power of Agrivoltaics (In Progress...)
+# Energetic Geometry: The Art and Power of Agrivoltaics

 An interactive web-based visualization that explores agrivoltaics with abstract forms while emphasizing accessibility and longevity.